Hooli-Strike-Team/Group1_Project/TEAM_RESOURCES/SQL_TESTING_Worksheet.md

                 7. Click the 'Create Account' button Expected result:
                 A tuple should appear in User_Account describing the new user including his/her login credentials.
-                User should be directed to the 'Login' page after successful registration.
+                User should be directed to the 'Login' page following a successful registration.
             Actual result:
                 TBD
             Status (Pass/Fail):
                 TBD
             Notes:
-                Since the user must create an account to possess valid login credentials, it makes sense to perform this test before testing the User_Account table Login page interaction(s) (discussed next).
+                Since the user must create an account to possess valid login credentials, it makes sense to perform this test before testing User_Account interactions with Login page (discussed next).
             Post-conditions:
                 Create Account record must exist and persist in the User_Account table.